 A bleeding disorder is a condition that affects the way your blood normally clots.
-When you get injured, your blood normally begins to clot to prevent a massive loss of blood.
-Sometimes the mechanism that causes the blood to clot fails, resulting in rapid or prolonged bleeding.
+The clotting process, also known as coagulation, changes blood from a liquid to a solid.
+When you’re injured, your blood normally begins to clot to prevent a massive loss of blood.
+Sometimes, certain conditions prevent blood from clotting properly, which can result in heavy or prolonged bleeding.

-Medications that inhibit the clotting of the blood are called anticoagulants.
+Medications that can interfere with the clotting of the blood are called anticoagulants.

-- factor II, V, VII, X, XII deficiency: relate to blood clotting problems or abnormal bleeding problems
+- Factor II, V, VII, X, or XII deficiencies are bleeding disorders related to blood clotting problems or abnormal bleeding problems.

 - heavy menstrual bleeding